POLICY PRIORITIES

 STATE POLICY PRIORITIES

-Prevent Trafficking by Improving Regulation of Foreign Labor Recruiters
+Preventing Human Trafficking by Regulating Foreign Labor Recruiters (FLRs)

-Goal: To create transparency and clarify existing law to ensure that temporary visa holder working in California are protected by the statutory framework for Foreign Labor Recruiters (FLR) enacted in 2014 under SB-477.
+Goal: To create transparency and clarify existing law to ensure that all temporary visa holders working in California are protected by the statutory framework for Foreign Labor Recruiters (FLR) enacted in 2014 under SB-477.
+Proposed language for the bill can be found here.

-Impact: Due to misinterpretation, current law under SB-477 only regulates H-2B visas, or 5% of temporary migrant workers who come to the state every year.
-The same framework and infrastructure that was adopted for H-2B workers can easily be expanded to protect all temporary visa workers, including thousands of foreign workers across the tech and agricultural industries.
+Impact: Due to misinterpretation, current law under SB-477 (Steinberg) only regulates H-2B visas, or less than 3% of roughly 350,000 temporary immigrant workers who come to the state every year.
+The same framework and infrastructure that was adopted for H-2B workers can easily be expanded to protect all temporary visa workers across various industries from tech and engineering to construction and agriculture.

 Additional Information:

-Impact: The legislation would ensure that all public contracts, including contracts issued in preparation for the World Cup (2026) and the Olympic Games (2028), are given to companies and organizations with ethical business practices.
+Impact: The legislation would ensure that all public contracts, including contracts issued in preparation for the World Cup (2026), Super Bowl (2027), Olympic Games (2028), and the NBA All Star Games (2025 and 2026) are given to companies and organizations with ethical business practices.
 As the 5th largest economy in the world, California can impact trafficking in the state and across the globe by adopting more detailed preventive measures in each phase of the the public procurement process.

 Additional Information: